nattydubs1/nattydubs1/README.md

 - 👋 Hi, I’m Natasha
 - 👀
 - 🌱
+- 🛫 Currently traveling entire USA for unknown amount of time -
 - 💞️ - i3wm, Sway, and Hyprland
 - 💞️ - I use Arch btw.
 - 💞️ - Neovim is my editor of choice